eguiraud/tdataframe/TDFGuide.md

 h1->Draw();       // event loop is run once here h2->Draw("SAME"); // no need to run the event loop again
 ```
-`TDataFrame` is smart enough to execute all above actions by **running the even-loop only once**.
+`TDataFrame` is smart enough to execute all above actions by **running the event-loop only once**.
 The trick is that actions are not executed at the moment they are called, but they are **delayed** until the moment one of their results is accessed through the smart pointer.
 At that time, the even loop is triggered and *all* results are filled simultaneously.<br>
 It is therefore good practice to declare all your filters and actions *before* accessing their results, allowing `TDataFrame` to "loop once and fill everything".

 ### Going parallel